TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/index.md

 * [Linux 64-bits](http://buildfarm.metaborg.org/job/spoofax-in4303/lastSuccessfulBuild/artifact/dist/eclipse/spoofax-linux-x86_64-jre.tar.gz)
 * [Mac OS X (Intel only)](http://buildfarm.metaborg.org/job/spoofax-in4303/lastSuccessfulBuild/artifact/dist/eclipse/spoofax-macosx-x86_64-jre.tar.gz)

+To get started with the absolute basics of Spoofax, follow our [Getting Started guide](http://spoofax.org/en/latest/source/langdev/start.html), but skip the downloading step (start at the unpacking step) and use the file you downloaded from one of the above links.

 Please note that the links above point to a special version of Spoofax, specifically prepared for this lab.
-Do *not* use a regular version of Spoofax.
+Do **not** use a regular version of Spoofax.

-To get started with the absolute basics of Spoofax, follow our [Getting Started guide](http://spoofax.org/en/latest/source/langdev/start.html), but skip the downloading step and use the file you downloaded from one of the above links.

 ## Resources